 You will need to book a jeep to drive you and pay entrance to the park (around £15) on top of that.
 Obviously the more people you can find to share a jeep with you, the cheaper it will be.

-We ran out of time on our visit to Sigiriya, but we loved the idea of this full day tour that includes a canoe ride and lunch in a local village.
+We ran out of time on our visit to Sigiriya, but we really wanted to do this well reviewed full day tour that was recommended to us.
+It includes a canoe ride and lunch in a local village, and is something a little different to other trips you will find around Sri Lanka.

 Entrance fee: 2,300 rupees / £15